math-lover47/final/README.md

 # Content and Interactivity

-- **Motivational Banners:** Rotating carousel with inspiring quotes and images.
+- **Motivational Banners:** Lightbox with inspiring quotes and images.

 - **Recovery Information:** Detailed articles and videos on injury recovery.

-- **Consultation Options:** Interactive forms and modals for booking consultations.
+- **Consultation Options:** Interactive table and modals for booking consultations.

 - **Training and Rehabilitation Plans:** Downloadable PDFs and interactive guides.